Lore (film): Plot

 During an argument with Lore, Thomas says he can't help them any more and that they can take the train and reach their destination safely.
 Lore is afraid he will leave them and in her anger and frustration calls him a filthy Jew.
 She cries and breaks down, so he decides to stay.
 They manage to board a train but are stopped by soldiers that ask for their papers.
 Thomas finds he is missing his wallet with his identity papers so he steps off the train to avoid getting caught.

-During the final leg of the trip along the muddy tidal plains of the western coast of the Jutland Peninsula, Jürgen confesses that he actually stole Thomas' wallet so he wouldn't abandon them and that the papers weren't his anyway, but belonged to someone else called Thomas Weil, who Thomas had been impersonating.
+During the final leg of the trip along the muddy tidal plains of the western coast of the Jutland Peninsula, Jürgen confesses that he actually stole Thomas' wallet so he wouldn't abandon them and that the papers weren't his anyway, but belonged to someone else called Thomas Weil, whom Thomas had been impersonating.

 The four remaining siblings finally arrive at Omis house.
 She takes them in, feeds them and lectures them to not ever be ashamed of their parents.
 She mistakes Jürgen for Günther, and they tell her Günther died in the Soviet sector.

 Lore goes to her bedroom, which was her mother's when she was a child, and places her mother's porcelain figurine of the deer on the dresser, next to a collection of similar figurines.

 Lore finds it difficult to adjust and refuses to cheerfully dance to American music with Liesel in the kitchen.
 She goes for a walk in the woods and looks at the identity papers and family pictures of Thomas Weil in Thomas's wallet.

 Back at the house, they are sitting at the dining table when Jürgen impulsively grabs a piece of bread.
 Omi scolds him for not waiting to be served by the housekeeper and asks him whether he has ever learned anything at all.
 Lore is angered by her grandmother's authoritarianism so, siding with her brother, she also grabs a piece of bread without asking, bites into it and intentionally knocks over her glass of milk, pushes the milk off the table into the palm of her hand and drinks the milk.
 Omi excuses her from the table.
 Lore goes back to her room, throws the porcelain figurines off the dresser onto the floor and crushes them one by one with her heel.